Salah Takes Liverpool Nine Clear, Forest Hit Brighton For Seven - UrduPoint

 -

-Salah takes Liverpool nine clear, Forest hit Brighton for seven6 minutes ago
+Salah takes Liverpool nine clear, Forest hit Brighton for seven7 minutes ago

 -